xnikotecx/privoxy-tor-android-termux/README.md

 ./privoxy.start
 ```

+Open the Tor Browser, and keep it open (otherwise http proxy won't be able to communicate to socks5 proxy)

 Now configure every Wifi Network to use an http proxy (on Proxy Section that should exist, of course)

 Proxy Host: _127.0.0.1_